this web page last updated by KW on 10th November, 2019

 c) Where loss or damage occurs in circumstances such that it may be considered to be a 'reasonable accident', a member may request a waiver of his/her liability.
 This would need to be sanctioned by the Executive Officers in the first instance and ratified at the next General Meeting.

 d) Members shall pay annual subscriptions, as agreed at the preceding AGM, to cover anticipated costs for the year ahead and including an allowance towards the contingency fund.
-Subscriptions are payable in equal monthly installments either by Bank Standing order or by PayPal (subject to surcharge to cover PayPal fees).
+Subscriptions are payable in equal monthly instalments either by Bank Standing order or by PayPal (subject to surcharge to cover PayPal fees).
 Members who fall in arrears shall forfeit all entitlement to allocated time until such time as the arrears, plus a surcharge of 10%, has been paid to the club.
-The surcharge discourages members from withholding payment until just before their next allocated week.

 g) In the event that a member remains in arrears for a period exceeding six calendar months, he/she will be deemed to have surrendered his/her share to the club.
 That share may then be sold according to the normal rules as prescribed in Section 5 below.